Dave Doeren: 2012 season

 On November 30, 2012, the Huskies won a second consecutive MAC Championship and become the first MAC team to earn a BCS bid with a trip to the 2013 Orange Bowl.
 Doeren did not coach the Huskies in the Orange Bowl, which NIU lost to Florida State, as he had already accepted the head coaching position at NC State.
 Doeren's salary per year was raised to $420,000 in 2012 and he was under contract at NIU until 2017.

 NC State

 On December 1, 2012, athletic director Debbie Yow announced that Doeren would be the new head coach of the Wolfpack.

 In his first season at the helm, the Wolfpack compiled a record of 3–9 and failed to win an ACC game.
 In his second season, they improved to 8–5 (one of the fastest turnarounds in school history), and won the 2014 St. Petersburg Bowl.
 They also posted a decisive 35–7 win against archrival North Carolina.
 Doeren accomplished all this with the third youngest team in the nation.

-Through 2022, his Wolfpack teams have had eight seasons with winning records out of ten seasons and have been invited to eight bowl games.
+In his 12 seasons with the Wolfpack, Doeren has had nine winning seasons and been invited to 10 bowl games.